vb-consulting/Norm.net/Documentation/getting-started/basic-concepts.md

 ### Connection Extensions

-There are two main extensions to the `System.Data.Common.DbConnection` type (plus derivatives, `async` versions, etc):
+**Three main extensions methods (and their derivatives):**

 1) **`Execute`** - execute a command **without returning any values**.
-2) **`Read`** - execute and return an **iterator over return values**.
+2) **`Read`** - execute and return an **iterator over values**.
+3) **`Multiple`** - return disposable object for multiple `Read` operations.

-Both extensions will attempt to **open the underlying connection (if not already open)** - and initiate command execution.
+- Both extensions will attempt to **open the underlying connection** - and then initiate command execution.

-`Execute` extensions are generally simple since they don't return any values, while `Read` extensions implement many generic overload versions to support many different type mappings.
+- `Execute` extensions are generally simple since they don't return any values.
+Just execute a command without returning a value.

+- `Read` extensions implement many overload versions and support many different type mappings (tuples, named tuples, instances, dynaimc, anonymous, etc).

 [See more on the `Read` method.](/docs/fundamentals/read-method/)

 ### Fluid Syntax

-There are also many other extensions to the `System.Data.Common.DbConnection` type that **doesn't do anything with the database**.
-They will return **the new `Norm` instance** that implements the same methods as extensions on the `System.Data.Common.DbConnection` type (`Execute`, `Read`, etc).
+- In addition to these three main extensions - there are 14 additional helper extensions on the connection object.

+- These extensions methods will return `Norm` instance object that has state set according to the extensions.

+- `Norm` instance object implements the same instance methods as extension methods on the connection object.

-This is useful for setting a different behavior or settings for the `Execute` and `Read` commands and to have more readable **fluid syntax.**
+- This is useful to be able to have a **fluid syntax.**

-For example:
+- Foe example, execute a stored procedure with command timoout 60 seconds would look like this by using **fluid syntax**:

 ```csharp
 //